Slug (character): Fictional character biography

 Ulysses Lugman was born in Miami, Florida.
 He is a notorious drug kingpin and criminal organizer, as well as the president and owner of several legal businesses in Miami.
 Due to his obesity, he took on the name "Slug."

+After discovering that Slug is involved with the Kingpin, Nomad infiltrates his organization.
+Slug battles Nomad and Captain America, but he is ultimately defeated and his criminal empire is dismantled.

+Slug is one of the villains shown in the crossover event Dead Man's Hand, where he meets with other criminals to divide the territory and possessions of the deposed Kingpin.
+The situation falls apart due to various factors, including infighting among the group leaders and the infiltration of Microchip and Mickey Fondozzi.
+Slug attempts to escape, but is caught by Nomad.

+Slug breaks out of the Raft and joins the Hood's criminal empire.
+He helps them fight the New Avengers, but is taken down by Doctor Strange.

+During the "Secret Invasion" storyline, Hood's crime syndicate questions a group of Skrulls who had tried to take Madame Masque.
+It is soon discovered that Slug is a Skrull in disguise when Hood uses a spell that reveals the Skrull.
+The Skrull posing as Slug is killed by the Hood.

+During the "Dark Reign" storyline, the real Slug returns to the Hood's gang.
+After video footage of Tigra being beaten by the Hood is released onto the internet, Tigra and Giant-Man identify Slug as the source of the footage.
+Now penniless after the Hood's fall from power, Slug sells the footage to a celebrity video website for money.

 Powers and abilities

-Slug possesses a gifted intellect and is a master strategist with a sharp business acumen where he is often leading through a combination of intimidation and rewards.
+Slug possesses a gifted intellect and is a master strategist with a sharp business acumen, often leading through a combination of intimidation and rewards.

 His most notable attribute is his immense weight, which can exceed one thousand pounds.
 According to The Official Handbook of the Marvel Universe: Update '89, it is possible that Slug is a mutant, given how difficult it is for a normal person to achieve such tremendous mass and remain alive.

-Unlike the Blob, Slug lacks the ability to compensate for his mass, rendering him practically immobile unless he is utilizing a high-tech personal hovercraft.
+Slug lacks the ability to compensate for his mass, rendering him practically immobile unless he is utilizing a high-tech personal hovercraft.
 Slug's high percentage of body fat allows him to float effortlessly in water, and his metabolism grants him limited immunity to drugs and poisons.
-Slug is known to asphyxiate his victims (usually his underlings who have failed or displeased him) in the folds of his flesh.
+Slug is known to asphyxiate others (usually his underlings who have failed or displeased him) in the folds of his flesh.

 Equipment

 Due to his extreme sensitivity to light, Slug is almost always seen wearing shaded eyeglasses.

 In order to move around, Slug makes use of special custom-designed heavy-duty electric wheelchair/forklifts that are outfitted with tank treads or heavy tires.
-His chairs seem to operate by remote control and may even include built-in flotation devices or rocket boosters to allow for air escape.
 For longer distances, Slug travels in a custom semi-trailer.